BMW Z3 (1996-2002)

 BMW Z3 History

 In 1992, BMW of Germany announced plans to manufacture vehicles in the United States.
 A state-of-the-art facility was soon underway, covering over 1,000 acres in the town of Greer, South Carolina, which borders Greenville and Spartanburg counties.
 Along with building the BMW E36 3-Series models, plans included a new two-seat roadster.

 1996 Z3 Roadster

 The BMW Z3 debuted late in 1995 as a 1996 model.
-All first-year models were powered by the 16-valve four-cylinder engine with electronic port fuel injection, producing 138 horsepower.
+All first-year models were powered by a 16-valve four-cylinder engine with electronic port fuel injection, producing 138 horsepower.
 Standard features included an AM/FM/cassette player, cruise control, and distinctive 16" five-spoke wheels.
 Leather seats, traction control, heated seats, and a four-speed automatic transmission were optional.

 Along with the smooth 1.9 litre engine and standard five-speed transmission, the Z3's ride was firm enough to satisfy enthusiasts, yet agreeable enough to make it a pleasant daily driver.
-Price-wise, the Z3 was positioned between entry-level sports cars like the Mazda Miata and high-end sports cars like the Porsche 911.
+Price-wise, the BMW Z3 was positioned between cheaper, entry-level sports cars like the Mazda Miata and high-end sports cars like the Porsche 911.

-Early Z3 roadsters had their battery in the engine compartment, next to the firewall on the passenger side.
-The battery was moved to the trunk in mid-1996, in anticipation of a larger 6-cylinder engine.
+Early Z3 roadsters had the battery in the engine compartment, next to the firewall on the passenger side.
+The battery was relocated to the trunk in mid-1996, in anticipation of a larger 6-cylinder engine.

 1997 BMW Z3

 With the 1.9L 4-cylinder relegated to base engine, a 2.8L inline-six became available in 1997.
 This was the same 190-hp, 24-valve, all-aluminum engine that powered 328i models of the era.

 When buyers opted for the six-cylinder engine, larger 17" wheels were fitted, sporting 225/45R17 tires up front and 245/40R17 at the rear.
 The new powerplant quickly put the Z3 in the same performance bracket as the Mercedes SLK and Porsche Boxster.

-For 1997, there were a few luxury upgrades, with the addition of a CD changer to the options list.
+There were a few luxury upgrades for 1997, including an optional CD changer.
 Dual roll bar hoops were added.
 In late 1997, traction control became standard, and was seen on all subsequent models.

 1998 BMW Z3